Cascading/maple/README.md

 ## Building

-Maple uses [Leiningen 1.X](https://github.com/technomancy/leiningen/) to build.
-(Again, not yet compatible with Lein 2.x)
+Maple uses [Leiningen](https://github.com/technomancy/leiningen/) 2.0 to build.

 1. lein deps
 2. lein compile
 3. lein uberjar

 The above should build a jar with all dependencies.

 ## Usage